 The read confirmed isolation level makes visible all transactions that finished

 box.commit() was returned), meaning it is already on disk or even on other replicas.

 If the serializable isolation level becomes unreachable, the transaction is marked as «conflicted» and can no longer be committed.

-To minimize the possibility of conflicts, MVCC uses what is called best-effort visibility: for write transactions it chooses read-commited, for read transactions it chooses read-confirmed.
+To minimize the possibility of conflicts, MVCC uses what is called best-effort visibility: for write transactions it chooses read-committed, for read transactions it chooses read-confirmed.
 Since there is no option for MVCC to analyze the whole transaction to make a decision, it makes the choice on the first operation.
 The author of the transaction has more knowledge about the whole transaction and could give a hint to minimize conflicts.

-Manual usage of read-commited for write transactions with reads is completely safe, as this transaction will eventually result in a commit.
+Manual usage of read-committed for write transactions with reads is completely safe, as this transaction will eventually result in a commit.
 And if some previous transactions fail, this transaction will inevitably fail as well due to the serializable isolation level.

 Manual usage of read-committed for pure read transactions may be unsafe, as it may lead to phantom reads.